Dylan Thomas centenary to "right wrongs" about bohemian bard

-LAUGHARNE Wales This year's centenary of Welsh poet Dylan Thomas's birth has sparked a creative explosion and for some is also a chance to reassess a writer whose bohemian reputation as a drunk and a womanizer has sometimes eclipsed his work.
+LAUGHARNE, Wales, June 17 This year's centenary of Welsh poet Dylan Thomas's birth has sparked a creative explosion and for some is also a chance to reassess a writer whose bohemian reputation as a drunk and a womaniser has sometimes eclipsed his work.

 The year-long commemoration has already inspired a new, television version of Thomas's radio play "Under Milk Wood", starring veteran singer Tom Jones, and an opera based on the same work.
 A whole new dictionary of Thomas-style invented words suggested by the public is also in the pipeline.